EskelandLab/ShinyMultiomeUiO/README.md

      ```

 #### 3. Setting up parameters
-To begin, open the `global.R` file in a text editor and define the following parameters:
+To begin, open the `global.R` file in a text editor and edit the following parameters:

 * `seuratObject`: Provide the file path to the Seurat object RDS formatted file obtained after analysis in the variable named `seuratObject`.